 We have two strains of AKAP5 mutant mice: AKAP5 knockout and AKAP5 D36.
 AKAP5 KO mice have a complete loss of AKAP5 gene expression.
 D36 mice miss the last 36 residues (PKA binding site) of AKAP5 but without affecting other interactions.
 These mutant mice provide us with appropriate in vivo models for studying the functional roles of AKAP5.

 We compared the functional and physical association of β2AR and AMPA receptors among wild type, AKAP5 KO, and AKAP5 D36 mice.
 Although AKAP5 was not necessary for the assembly of the β2AR / GluA1 complex, we found that AKAP5 anchored PKA activity was required for full β2AR stimulation-induced GluA1 Ser845 phosphorylation.
 Recording and analysis of field EPSPs (fEPSPs) of CA1 pyramidal neurons with brief bath perfusion of the β2AR agonist isoproterenol indicated a role of AKAP5 anchored PKA in the regulation of postsynaptic AMPAR responses by norephinephrin.

 Moreover, we observed a delayed extinction of contextual fear memory in AKAP5 D36 mice, which suggests the involvement of AKAP5 anchored PKA in memory formation and modification.

 Zhang, Mingxu.
-"Role of AKAP5 in postsynaptic signaling complexes." dissertation, University of Iowa, 2010.
+"Role of AKAP5 in postsynaptic signaling complexes."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.